binary-manu/binary-is-better/_drafts/pw_lifecycle.md

 4. the _minimum password age_, which is the number of days that must elapse after a password change before it can be changed again;
-5. the _maximum password age_, which is the number of days after which the password must be changed. this value is relative to the contents of field #2: summing them together gives you get the _password expiration date_;
+5. the _maximum password age_, which is the number of days after which the password must be changed.
+This value is relative to the contents of field #3: summing them together gives you the _password expiration date_;
 6. the _password warning period_, the number of days immediately preceding the _password expiration date_ during which the system will remind the user that the password is going to expire;